 Besides fundamental research in philosophy I am also experimenting with what I call ‘Translational Embodied Cognition’.
 I develop concepts that are able to bridge different levels of description and different fields of research.
 The aim is first to translate the philosophical insights via in depth collaborations to concrete testable hypotheses for other academic disciplines such as psychology or neuroscience (with Nico Frijda, Richard Ridderinkhof and Jelle Bruineberg) as well as to convincing proof-of-concept work for real-world applications in architecture and medical practice.
 These applications, in turn, function as reality checks of my philosophical framework and generate excellent feedback on it.

-Part of my VENI- and VIDI-projects has been a collaboration with RAAAF [Rietveld Architecture-Art-Affordances], which my brother, Prix de Rome Architecture-laureate Ronald Rietveld, and I founded in 2006.
-We did design research on the affordances of 4.326 vacant buildings and presented their enormous potential at the Venice Architecture Biennale 2010, a high impact event in the world of architecture.
+Part of my VENI- and VIDI-projects has been a collaboration with RAAAF [Rietveld Architecture-Art-Affordances], which my brother, Prix de Rome-laureate Ronald Rietveld, and I founded in 2006.
+We did research on the affordances of 4.326 vacant buildings and presented their enormous potential with an art installation at the Venice Biennale 2010, a high impact event in the worlds of art and artchitecture.
 This had a wonderful spin-off, including an invitation to develop our own Master’s program at the renowned Gerrit Rietveld Art Academy/Sandberg Institute.
 As Course Director and Head of the Master Vacant NL Department we have started the world’s first Master’s program in the upcoming field of Vacancy Studies and published a book on that topic.
-We have won the Rotterdam Design Prize 2011 and shown work at international exhibitions in Sao Paulo, Istanbul, Oslo, Mumbai, Moscow, Jakarta, Chicago (forthcoming in 2015) and Museum Boijmans Van Beuningen, Rotterdam.
+We have shown artworks at international exhibitions in Sao Paulo, Istanbul, Oslo, Mumbai, Moscow, Jakarta, Chicago and Museum Boijmans Van Beuningen, Rotterdam.
 RAAAF was elected Dutch Architect of the Year in 2013.

 Deep Brain Stimulation

 A grant awarded by the Research Council of the Academic Medical Center (AMC) allowed me to initiate a unique collaboration with Damiaan Denys (AMC Psychiatry/KNAW-NIN) on the phenomenology of patients with Deep Brain Stimulation (DBS).
 The PhD-student who works full-time on this project is Maarten van Westen.
-Together we are developing an affordance-based framework for understanding the changes in phenomenology that the patients experience as a result of the DBS-treatment.
-Our recent articles in BBS and the special issue on Neurophenomenology edited by Evan Thompson for Frontiers give some first impressions of this novel framework.
+Together we are developing an affordance-based framework for understanding the skills of the psychiatrists involved and the changes in phenomenology that the patients experience as a result of the DBS-treatment.
+Our articles in BBS and the special issue on Neurophenomenology edited by Evan Thompson for Frontiers give an impression of this novel framework.

 Current academic affiliations and future research plans